 Oyate Teca Project Oyate Ta Kola Ku Community Center

-A new 20,000 sf community center to serve tribal families
+A new 21,000 sf community center to serve tribal youth and families

 Construction Administration Services

-The TSP team designed this new community resource to nearly triple the Oyate Teca Project’s space to assist children and families.
-The new center was developed with Running Strong for American Indian Youth, which was cofounded by Olympic gold medalist Billy Mills―an enrolled member of the Oglala Sioux Tribe who grew up on the Pine Ridge Indian Reservation.
+The TSP team designed this new community resource to nearly triple the Oyate Teca Project’s space for its youth and families.
+The new center was developed with Running Strong for American Indian Youth, which was co-founded by Olympic gold medalist Billy Mills―a member of the Oglala Sioux Tribe who grew up on the Pine Ridge Indian Reservation.

-The Oyate Ta Kola Ku Center will be home to the nonprofit organization’s administrative, athletic, academic, and recreational programs for children primarily in the 10- to 18-year old age group.
-The facility also will contain a small residential section to house volunteers who work at the center.
-A portion of the building will provide the dual function of serving as a tornado shelter.
-Altogether, the effort will provide the space necessary to expand center programming in ways the much smaller existing facility struggles to accommodate.
+The Oyate Ta Kola Ku Center will be home to the nonprofit organization’s administrative, athletic, academic, and recreational programs for children primarily in the 10- to 18-year-old age group.
+This new facility will provide the space necessary to expand center programming in ways the much smaller existing facility could not accommodate.